 Time-bound: Results are never open-ended.
 There should be an expected date of accomplishment.

 In regards to this there were significant improvements possible in the project’s logical framework.
-For example the target for Outcome 1 “Increased adaptive capacity within relevant development and natural resources sectors)” is “No further erosion at Mon Choisy, No surge flooding and no further shore erosion at Rivières des Galets; and, no flooding of coastal public buildings at Quatre Soeurs” are likely not achievable for a single adaptation measure at each site, and furthermore there is no long-term process in place to measure whether this has in fact been achieved (for example there was no provision to regularly monitor the flooding of beaches as Quatre Soeurs.
+For example the target for Outcome 1 “Increased adaptive capacity within relevant development and natural resources sectors)” is “No further erosion at Mon Choisy, No surge flooding and no further shore erosion at Rivières des Galets; and, no flooding of coastal public buildings at Quatre Soeurs” are likely not achievable for a single adaptation measure at each site, and furthermore there is no long-term process in place to measure whether this has in fact been achieved (for example there was no provision to regularly monitor the flooding of beaches.

 Perhaps even more pertinently, the bulk the investment at Quatre Soeurs is towards a measure that does not actually link to the flooding target.
 That is, although mangrove rehabilitation can certainly regulate coastal flooding by providing a physical barrier for storm surges, the refuge centre does not address the flooding target (but is rather a disaster risk management intervention).
 Furthermore, given the topography and infrastructure of the Quatre Soeurs area, it is clear that most of the flooding is due to poor drainage of coastal roads in the area, and that the bulk of the water from high rains comes from inland runoff rather than sea swell.